zechariahks/aws-cost-optimizer-solution/lambda/README.md

 echo "All invocations completed"
 ```

+After the solution is deployed in the account, wait for 24 hours and you will see lambda recommendations as below.
+The event bridge rules will get triggered as per the schedule and update the memory configurations for the relevant Lambda functions.

 ## Conclusion

 This solution ensures continuous Lambda memory optimization using AWS Compute Optimizer, SSM Parameter Store, and EventBridge.
-The new approach removes the need for Step Functions, streamlining the process while ensuring Lambda functions are dynamically updated based on Compute Optimizer recommendations.
+This approach eliminates the need for manual updates and automates the entire workflow for updating the Lambda functions dynamically based on Compute Optimizer recommendations.

 ## Resources: